k2view-academy/K2View-Academy/articles/39_discovery_catalog/01_discovery_overview.md

 * Establishing additional links between the data source elements - based on user-defined rules.
 * Displaying the data catalog as a tree and enabling navigatation within this tree.

 The solution framework includes an infrastructure that executes various types of business rules.
-Among these rules are establishment of links between the schema elements, data profiling and PII identificationy.
+Among these rules are establishment of links between the schema elements, data profiling and PII identification.
 The baseline rules are included within the framework whereas defining additional rules is allowed.